 The aim of the project is to improve MRI quality and capacity by implementing the first data-driven MRI service in the NHS using in-house developed machine learning and resident expertise in MR Physics, Clinical Computing and one of the highest throughput imaging services in the country.

-The project will integrate in-house artifical intelligence software to monitor the quality of images, MRI acquistion protocol monitoring, a ticketing system and existing imaging and clinical information systems in order to drive down acquisition times whilst maintaining or improving quality.
+The project will integrate in-house artificial intelligence software to monitor the quality of images, MRI acquisition protocol monitoring, a ticketing system and existing imaging and clinical information systems in order to drive down acquisition times whilst maintaining or improving quality.

 The outcomes of this project will hopefully lead to learnings and software that can be applied to other clinical services in the Trust as well as, more immediately, to other MRI imaging services in the NHS.

 I am a registered clinical scientist working as a magnetic resonance physicist at Guy’s & St. Thomas’ NHS FT after having graduated from the NHS Scientist Training Programme.

 Following a successful NHS Digital Pioneer Fellowship with DigitalHealth.London, I have recently been appointed as Digital Lead for the Clinical Imaging and Medical Physics directorate at my Trust, where we have begun work to develop an evaluation framework for clinical AI.